-Physical therapists (PTs) are health care professionals who diagnose and treat individuals of all ages, who have medical problems limit their abilities to move and perform functional activities.
+Physical therapists (PTs) are health care professionals who diagnose and treat individuals of all ages with medical problems that limit their abilities to move and perform functional activities.
 Doctors refer patients to a physical therapist for conditions such as low back pain, arthritis, and broken bones as well as those recovering from surgery, accidents, strokes, and heart disease.